konstanzer/Ace_versus_Ace/README.md

 Statcast Pitch Tracking
 ======================
-Statcast is a tracking technology that allows for the collection and analysis of a massive amount of baseball data in ways that were never possible in the past.
-Statcast built upon that innovation by adding the tracking of players and the batted ball to the initial pitch-tracking technology.
-The initial radar/camera system was installed in all 30 parks in 2015 after a partial trial run in 2014.
+Statcast is a tracking technology that allows for the collection and analysis of a massive amount of baseball data based on ball flight paths and player movements.
+The initial radar+camera system was installed in all 30 parks in 2015 after a partial trial run in 2014.

 ___